 |CSD||Rs.60000 in India||Certified Scrum Developer||Scrum Alliance|

-Finally, if you are someone who’s no experience working with agile teams but technical excellence is what excites you, you want a rapid release cycle and continuous delivery, CSD is absolutely the right choice for you.
+Finally, if you are someone who has no experience working with agile teams but technical excellence is what excites you, and you want a rapid release cycle and continuous delivery, CSD is absolutely the right choice for you.

 If you need help in making a decision, then contact us right away.